oslabs-beta/KafkaMirror/README.md

 1. Clone this repo (https://github.com/oslabs-beta/KafkaMirror.git)
 2. cd into KafkaMirror
-3. Start the application with npm run build
+3. Start the application with npm start
 4. Navigate to localhost:3000
 5. Within the GUI, navigate to the setting page and enter the location (e.g. port 9092) of your Kafka cluster.